Shakeb100/RiskAssessmentTool/README.md

-# Bank Risk Assessment Tool 👨‍💼🏦
+# NLNB Risk Assessment Tool 🏦 ⚠️

 Designed to be a question-based diagnostic tool, built using TypeScript and Next.js, the NLNB Risk Assessment Tool helps banks identify and assess IT risks across the organization.

 The tool is intended to be a questionnaire with 25-35 questions that will be answered by the client.
 Based on their responses, the tool will develop a risk rating, calculate residual risk, and provide recommendations to the bank based on your analysis.
 Additionally, the tool will automatically calculate the impact of disruptions across critical functions

+### Created for Penn State's IST 302 Project Management course 🐾

 ## 🤔 How does it work?